1. Writing a Multi Layer Feedforward Neural Network from Scratch

 .
 Similarly delta_biases

 is just the term delta.
-Note that, the len of delta will be equal to total number of neurons.
+Note that, the len of delta will be equal to a total number of neurons.
 It stores the delta term for this layer.

 3.2 Writing a stackking class